Solar Battery Rebates 2023 Guide

 Government solar rebates are divided into four distinct zones, as shown on the map below.
-For instance, residents in the Northern territory are most likely in zone 1 unless they are in border towns while those in the South are in zone 4.
-For a more pointer to your zone, provide you postcodes at the Clean Energy Regulator’s STC calculator or to your solar retailer during purchase.
+For instance, residents in the Northern Territory are most likely in Zone 1 unless they are in border towns while those in the South are in Zone 4.
+For a more pointers to your zone, provide your postcodes at the Clean Energy Regulator’s STC calculator or to your solar retailer during purchase.

 Do I Apply or The Solar Installer Does It for Me?

-In most cases, you can assign the rights to apply for the solar rebates on your behalf.
-This will allow you to receive the solar rebate as a point of sale discount.
-Alternatively, you can choose to skip the cut and apply for tradeable small scale-technology certificates after your solar PV system has been installed.
+In most cases, you can assign the right to apply for the solar rebates on your behalf.
+This will allow you to receive the solar rebate as a point-of-sale discount.
+Alternatively, you can choose to skip the cut and apply for tradeable small-scale-technology certificates after your solar PV system has been installed.